Coordination Event Detection and Initiator Identification in Time Series Data: Introduction

+{Initiating} a group's behavior is a form of leadership~\cite{WilsonSocbio,Stueckle2008}.
 Leadership is an important aspect of the social organization, formation, and decision-making of groups of people in online and offline communities, as well as other social animals.
 Understanding the dynamics of emerging leadership allows researchers to gain insights into how social species make decisions.
+Until recently, many works defined leaders by their physical or behavioral characteristics rather than by observing processes of interaction~\cite{LeadershipBook}.

-Until recently, it has been difficult if not impossible to pinpoint the identity of a leader from available observational data without explicit additional information.
-However, the availability of data from physical proximity sensors, GPS, and the web opens up the possibility of measuring leadership in online activities, face-to-face interactions, animal populations, and aggregate social processes such as economic activity.
-This paper presents an automated method for unsupervised identification of leader identity in the context of successful initiation of coordinated activities among groups of individuals.
-The method uses only the data on the time series of individual activities, with no additional information.
-The proposed approach automatically determines (1) when a group decision was made, (2) the identity of the leader, and (3) the mechanism by which the group agreed to follow the leader.
+The availability of data from physical proximity sensors, GPS, and the web opens up the possibility of measuring leadership as the process of initiation in online activities, face-to-face human interactions, animal populations, and aggregate social processes such as economic activity.
+This paper presents the new computational problem of inferring leader identity in the context of successful initiation of coordinated activities among groups of individuals or other entities, as well as proposes the first automated method for unsupervised leader identification.
+The method uses only time series activity data of entities, with no additional information.
+The proposed approach automatically determines (1) the time interval of group coordination, (2) the time when the (possibly implicit) decision for that coordinated activity was made, (3) the identity of the coordination initiator, and (4) the mechanism by which the group came to follow the initiator.